Aleedzshx/-InvoiceGenerator-/README.md

 **📺 Inspiration**

-This educational video inspired this project, adapted with a unique theme, custom logo, and virtual store concept.
+This educational video inspired this project, which was adapted with a unique theme, a custom logo, and a virtual store concept.

 **🧠 Next Steps**